I’ve heard the saying “being a mum is a full-time job”, but, for me as a new mum over 40, it’s actually closer to being two-and-a-half full-time jobs.

 I nudge two-and-a-half-year-old Cyrus who is all tucked up in bed fast asleep.
 He needs a bit of time to wake up, move at his own pace and his nappy changed.
 I know mums (and dads) up and down the country will be doing the same routine, at the same time, but sometimes my mornings blur together.
 I grab his clothes that I laid out the night before, one teddy, two furry bunnies, three nappies and an empty bottle of milk under one arm, and carry him down the stairs swaddled in his blanket with the other.

 Mr Tumble is on the TV.
 There are crumpets, an apple, fresh bottle of milk and a bowl of pecans, Brazil nuts and almonds on the table.
 He’s set.
-It’s a fast and easy breakfast that doesn’t take long to prepare while I pack lunch (and vitamins) for me and H. I then pack C’s backpack for the day ahead while glancing at the time and then at my Wunderlist app to ensure I have remembered everything.
-I have just remembered that I had poured myself a cup of coffee – I drink it, cold.
-I then help little C get dressed.
+It’s a fast and easy breakfast that doesn’t take long to prepare while I pack lunch (and vitamins) for me and H. I then pack C’s backpack for the day ahead while glancing at the time and then at my Wunderlist app to ensure I’ve have remembered everything.
+Having just remembered that I had poured myself a cup of coffee – I drink it, cold.
+Then I help little C get dressed.
 Some days he can get really cranky getting his shoes and socks on.
 H leaves for work before me.

 Postman Pat ends on CBeebies.
 That’s my cue to get out of the door and hit the road!
 I walk to the nursery daily to drop C off as that gives me time to have another cuppa and the fresh air helps clear my head.